Self-Respect: Why Is Respecting Yourself Important?

 Visualize Yourself As You Want To Be

-One of the most effective things you can do to boost self-esteem is to visualize yourself as you want to be.
+One of the most effective things you can do to boost self-worth is to visualize yourself as you want to be.

 This exercise only takes 10-15 minutes and requires finding a quiet place where you won't be disturbed.